flatcloud0b3/power-dojo/doc/DOCKER_setup.md

 # Installation of Dojo with Docker and Docker Compose

 MyDojo is a set of Docker containers providing a full Samourai backend composed of:

-* a bitcoin full node accessible as an ephemeral Tor hidden service,
+* a [bitcoin full node](https://github.com/flatcloud0b3/bitcoin) accessible as an ephemeral [Tor](https://github.com/flatcloud0b3/tor) hidden service,
 * a backend database,
 * backend modules with an API accessible as a static Tor hidden service,
 * a maintenance tool accessible through a Tor web browser,
-* a block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) accessible as a static Tor hidden service.
+* a block explorer ([BTC RPC Explorer](https://github.com/flatcloud0b3/btc-rpc-explorer)) accessible as a static Tor hidden service.
-* an optional indexer of Bitcoin addresses ([addrindexrs](https://code.samourai.io/dojo/addrindexrs)) providing fast and private rescans of HD accounts and loose addresses.
+* an electrum server & indexer of Bitcoin addresses ([Electrum Rust Server](https://github.com/flatcloud0b3/electrs)) providing fast and private rescans of HD accounts and loose addresses.

 ## Table of Content ##

 - [Architecture](#architecture)
 - [Requirements](#requirements)
 - [Configuration files](#config_files)